-If you’re short on time, here’s how to enjoy the Blue Lagoon in the best way!
+If you’re short on time, here’s how to enjoy the Blue Lagoon in Cyprus in the best way!

 - Self-drive a boat to the lagoon – this is my top recommendation because it is truly EPIC!
 Try this luxury option or click here for a budget-friendly boat.